Limenius/LimeniusFilesystemRouterBundle/README.md

 Use the path of your file as in `<a href="{{ url('manual/index.html')}}">Documentation</a>`

+## Files exposed

+By default, this bundle will only expose files with the extension `html`.
+You can configure it with the option `extensions_exposed`:

+    limenius_filesystem_router:
+        collections:
+            Docs:
+                path: "%kernel.root_dir%/Resources/my_docs/_build/html"
+                prefix: docs
+                extensions_exposed: ['html', 'txt']

 ## License

 This bundle is under the MIT license.
 See the complete license in the file: